|

 excursion trains to the seaside with as much excitement as

 today's travellers anticipate boarding their flights to the sun.
+The steam hauled specials left the line to

 the terminus in Great Victoria Street just after Adelaide and